Bence Bicsák: 2013: First Hungarian to qualify for the World Championships

-For 2013, the World Triathlon rankings database indicates that Bence Bicsák competed in 6 triathlon events.
+In 2013, Bicsák competed in 6 triathlon events.
 He won one Gold.
 Overall, in 25% of the events, he placed within the top 10.

-On June 15 at the 2013 Triathlon European Championships in Alanya, Turkey, Bence Bicsák placed an unexpected 10th place in the Junior Men category.
+On 15 June at the 2013 Triathlon European Championships in Alanya, Turkey, Bence Bicsák placed an unexpected 10th place in the Junior Men category.

 He became the first Hungarian to qualify for the World Championships.
 The experience gained by Bicsák at the Grand Final event in London, was significant.
 Jacob Birtwhistle, Tyler Mislawchuk, and Kristian Blummenfelt who would each hold a top-10 Olympic Qualification ranking in 2020 and 2021 were also present at the Grand Final.

-Despite his Junior age, on July 21, 2013, he competed for the first time in the Elite Men category during the 2013 Tartu ITU Sprint Triathlon European Cup.
+Despite his Junior age, on 21 July 2013, he competed for the first time in the Elite Men category during the 2013 Tartu ITU Sprint Triathlon European Cup.
 He placed 21st out of 47 competitors.
 Bence Bicsák time was 00:57:28, Kristian Blummenfelt of Norway came in first with a time of 00:55:36.

-On August 3, 2013, he placed first at the Hungarian Triathlon Junior National Championships.

-In 2013, he also won a gold medal in the Hungarian National Duathlon Championship.
+In 2013, he placed first at the Hungarian Triathlon Junior National Championships, he also won a gold medal in the Hungarian National Duathlon Championship.

 For 2013, Bence Bicsák had designed his training plan.
 His father, who had previously competed in the half-marathon sport, also provided some assistance.
 The young athlete's training regiment was; training once or twice per day, swimming six times per week, cycling three times per week or more during spring and summer, and running four or five times per week.
 The overall training was; 14 to 15 training sessions in the winter and between 16 and 18 in the summer.

 As a member of the Triathlon Club of Zalaegerszeg, Bence Bicsák received coaching assistance from; Csaba Horváth and Tamás Horváth for swimming, István Góczán for running, Tamás Binder and Miklós Déri for cycling.

 During the summer of 2013, he also trained with the team of Mogyi SE Baja-Pécs.